Luiserebii/MinimumTest/docs/README.md

 #### void equal(const T& val, const T& exp, const std::string& title)

 Test to see if a value `val` is equal to `exp`.
-If the test fails, the `fail` string will be printed.
+If the test fails, a `fail` string generated internally will be printed.

 **Params**: